Pupil Premium & Year 7 Catch-up

 The pupil premium is additional funding given to publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.
 Pupil premium funding is available to both mainstream and non-mainstream schools, such as special schools and pupil referral units.

-In the 2018-19 financial year, we will receive the following funding for each child registered as eligible for free school meals at any point in the last 6 years:
+In the 2019-20 financial year, we will receive £935 for secondary-aged pupils funding for each child registered as eligible for free school meals at any point in the last 6 years:

 To find out if your child is eligible for free school meals please apply at www.hertsdirect.org/freeschoolmeals

 We will also receive £2,300 for each looked-after pupil who: